10 Scholarships Available for DACA-Eligible Students

 Related: Ultimate Scholarship Guide: Searching for Scholarships

 Hopefully, this list will help DACA students get closer to their college dreams financially.
 Being excluded from typical financial aid opportunities can be frustrating—but that doesn’t mean there are no opportunities out there for you.
-Keep searching for more scholarships that DACA students are eligible for.
+Keep searching for more scholarships for which DACA students are eligible.
 Trust us—your hard work will pay off.

 Need an extra hand in continuing your scholarship search?
 Look no further than our Scholarship Search tool!